galamo/Haifa-20-mysql/readme.md

  ### ex

  - write a query that return all the last orders that pay by credit card order by shipped date.
+ - write a query that returns all the products orderd by highest standard_cost to the loewest standard_cost

 # Insert statement